Protect your privacy, rights and freedoms

 "The information was obtained after a criminal stole a password and username from someone with the ability to gain access to all of Medibank's customer data."

 So how about we get to know who that 'someone' was, how that imbecile let their password to be stolen, and which superior imbecile hired the first imbecile for such a responsible position.
-Ans so on.
+And so on.
 All the way to the top.

 They think that working for a large company that sits on the personal data of millions of innocent people is all about big salaries.
 They forget that it also requires solid qualifications, relevant experience and huge responsibility.
 They think that some lousy MBA degree and experience in sales or project management makes them experts in IT security.
-Clueless corporate idiots!
+Clueless corporate parasites!

 Anonymous, 9 November 2022